On this page

 If LSL has already been taken

-Where an employee has already taken long service leave, the employer must pay any remaining accrued leave at termination.
+Where an employee has already taken LSL, the employer must pay any remaining accrued LSL at termination.

 If an employee dies before taking LSL

-If an employee has accrued long service leave but dies before it is taken, a payment may be due to the employee's personal representative.
+If an employee has accrued LSL – but dies before it is taken – a payment will be due to the employee's personal representative.

-Marina resigns from her employment after seven years and 6 months employment.
-Marina's long service leave entitlement is calculated by taking:
+Jacqui resigns from her employment, and, following completion of her notice period, her employment ends after seven years and six months’ continuous employment.
+Jacqui’s long service leave entitlement is calculated as follows:

 If a company is liquidated

-Employees who are owed certain employee entitlements after losing their job because their employer went bankrupt or into liquidation may be able to get financial help from the Australian Government.
+Employees who are owed certain employee entitlements after losing their job – because their employer went bankrupt or into liquidation – may be able to get financial help from the Australian Government through:

-This help is available through the Fair Entitlements Guarantee (FEG) if their employer went bankrupt or entered liquidation on or after 5 December 2012 or through the General Employee Entitlements and Redundancy Scheme (GEERS) if their employer went bankrupt or entered liquidation before 5 December 2012.
+- General Employee Entitlements and Redundancy Scheme (GEERS) – if their employer went bankrupt or entered liquidation before 5 December 2012.